Overview

 Statutory Basis

-- Section 3 of the Criminal Law Act 1967 allows reasonable force to prevent crime or make a lawful arrest.
+- Section 3 of the Criminal Law Act 1967: Allows for the use of reasonable force in the prevention of crime or making a lawful arrest.

 Key Case Law